chocobearz/reversi/README.md

 knowledge of game play we should expect to see a smarter AI even with lower playouts.

-Once we reach 50 playouts we see MCTS with tactics beginning to lose its edge over PMCTS.
-Once 150 playouts or more are reached the mdoels appear evenly matched.
+Once we reach 50 playouts we see MCTS with tactics beginning to lose it's edge over PMCTS.
+Once 150 playouts or more are reached the models appear evenly matched.
 This, again, is expected as we increase the number of playouts PMCTS is expected to perform just as well, if not better than models written with tactics, while taking less time to compute the optimal play (in the case of Python).

 #### MCTS vs AB
-Both MCTS algorithms perform similarly against AB search, so they will be discussed together here.
+Both MCTS algorithms perform similarly against Alpha Beta search, so they will be discussed together here.

-When the search depth is 1, only the first set of resulting playouts will be search.
-This is not particularly informative so it is ot surprising it has little advantage over both PMCTS ad MCTS with tactics resulting in close to a 50/50 win ratio.
+When the search depth is 1, only the first set of resulting playouts will be searched.
+This is not particularly informative so it is not surprising it has little advantage over both PMCTS and MCTS with tactics resulting in close to a 50/50 win ratio.
 Once a depth of 5 is reached, however, a more robust search is performed covering a multitude of possible play scenarios.
 This results in AB winning the vast majority of games against both PMCTS and MCTS with tactics.

-Once we reach a depth of 7, we are similarly reaching playouts at 100 and we begin to see PMCTS performing well as we did with MCTS, we even have MCTS coming as a close contender with AB at 100 playouts.
+Once we reach a depth of 7, we are similarly reaching 100 playouts and we begin to see PMCTS performing well as we did with MCTS, we even have MCTS coming as a close contender with Alpha Beta at 100 playouts.
 Once again, this is expected, we should see PMCTS becoming increasingly smarter as more playouts are added.